topstock/node-testing2-project/README.md

 X Put together "start", "server", "rollback", "migrate" and "seed" scripts in your `package.json`.
 X Create a "test" script in your `package.json` using cross-env to inject a `NODE_ENV` of "testing".
 X Create a basic express application with a few database access functions and a few endpoints.
-- Test your endpoints manually using Postman, HTTPie or similar.
+X Test your endpoints manually using Postman, HTTPie or similar.
-- Test your endpoints with supertest.
+X Test your endpoints with supertest.